 Unless you travel to receive the money each month, and you are paid less than USD$ 10,000.oo per month in cash, you will have to report that money.
 That is, always report your income.
 Also, in some countries, exchange transactions are also monitored - transactions such as changing dollars to pesos.

-Nationalizing is almost always exempt from withholding taxes.
+Nationalizing or monetizing is almost always exempt from withholding taxes.
 Withholding taxes are, in common parlance, advances on your profit tax - or income tax in some countries.
 Companies legally incorporated in your country must pay taxes.
 Therefore, they cannot avoid withholding taxes.

 Of course, if you are detailed with your expenses and the structure of liquidation and payment of taxes allows it, you can lower that value considerably.
 If you live with your parents and you spend very little on things other than your tastes, travel and restaurants, well... you've been warned.